 Dark - a dark amber color with an intense, rich flavor

 Very Dark - the darkest in color with a very intense, rich, distinct flavor

 What is maple syrup used for?

-- Topping for pancakes, waffles, and French toast.
+- Topping for pancakes, waffles, baked oatmeal, and French toast.

 - Sweetener for oatmeal and other hot cereals.